-40. Excepting as it is provided herein to the contrary any Document document or instrument originating or issuing from the Central Court(2) in its criminal jurisdiction shall be authentic and complete provided. if it bear the Seal of the said Court whether such document or instrument be signed or not by any person.
-But the Chief Magistrate may at any time if he shall see fit himself sign any sealed document or instrument or direct that it be signed by any officer of the Central Court.
+40. Excepting as it is provided herein to the contrary any Documents document or instrument originating or issuing from the Central authentic if sealed except Court(2) in its criminal jurisdiction shall be authentic and complete where otherwise if it bear the Seal of the said Court whether such document or instrument be signed or not by any person.
+But the Chief Magistrate(3) may at any time if he shall see fit himself sign any sealed document or instrument or direct that it be signed by any officer of the Central Court.
 (2)